Welcome to my

 - My monthly column for the Dutch Financial Times.

 - NEW (18.11.16): Gave a keynote at the Dutch National Privacy Conference on the status and viability the E.U.-U.S. Privacy Shield from an academic, consumer and business perspective.
-I also touched upon the critical role of the dread of French politicians in the data outsourcing practices of French escort services in the the 1970s and the consequent birth of birth of international data transfer prohibitions, as well as in the immense impact of quantum computing on privacy and cybersecurity in the distant future.
+I also touched upon data outsourcing practices of French escort services in the the 1970s, the consequent privacy awareness of French politicians such as Mitterand and the subsequent birth of international data transfer prohibitions in the 1995 EU Data Protection Directive.
+And the immense impact of quantum computing on privacy and cybersecurity (policy) in the future.

 - 02.08.2016: For Dutchies, here’s a 25 minute conversation I had on BNR national radio about my new book: